LiorErenreich/KMeansPlusPlus-Software-Project-TAU-part-2/README.md

 5. `elbow_method.py`: This Python script demonstrates the usage of the scikit-learn library to perform k-means clustering on the Iris dataset.
 It uses the elbow method to select the optimal number of clusters and generates a plot showing the average dispersion for different values of K.

-# KMeansPP-Software-Project-TAU

-This project, developed as part of the Software Project course at Tel Aviv University, implements the k-means clustering algorithm using the k-means++ initialization method.
-It provides both Python and C implementations for efficient computation of large datasets.

-## Introduction
-K-means clustering is a popular unsupervised learning algorithm used for partitioning data into K distinct clusters based on their feature similarity.
-The k-means++ initialization method is an enhancement to the original k-means algorithm that improves the quality of the initial centroids' selection, leading to better clustering results.

-This project aims to provide a flexible and efficient implementation of the k-means++ algorithm using both Python and C programming languages.
-It includes a Python script for executing the algorithm and a C code file for the core implementation.

 ## Setup and Running
 To set up and run the KMeansPP-Software-Project-TAU project, follow these steps: